nuxeo/nuxeo/README.md

 mvn install -Pdistrib,docker -pl docker -am -DskipTests -Dnuxeo.skip.enforcer=true -T6
 ```

+See the [docker](docker) directory for more information on how to build, run and configure the Nuxeo Docker Image.

 See our [Nuxeo Core Developer Guide](https://doc.nuxeo.com/n/9ib) for complete instructions and guidelines.

 ## Resources